I WRITE SO YOU DON'T HAVE TO!

 By now, you've caught on that I have more than a crush on writing but you may not know that I did a lot of exploring prior to landing here.
 I worked my way through high school and college, landing only jobs I really wanted (to my very grateful fortune).

 My first tax-paying job was as a bagger at a unionized grocery store, which meant I quickly made more than minimum wage, had paid vacation and company health insurance at 16 years young.
-In college, I landed a retail job and an office job, both of which would be useful later when I needed a business professional wardrobe and some experience to reference during job interviews in the 'real world.'
+In college, I landed a retail job and a sales assistant job, both of which would be useful later when I needed a business-professional wardrobe and some experience to reference during job interviews in the 'real world.'

-Those interviews led me to take some really awesome, lucrative opportunities after college.
-It was after my first sales job that I realized that my goal of getting into marketing would be on the backburner for a bit.
-Sales had a way of sucking me in.
-So, I went on to sell butt wipes, search engine optimization (SEO) services and IBM/Lenovo computers.
+Those interviews led me to take some really awesome, lucrative post-college opportunities.
+After my first sales job, I realized that my goal of getting into marketing would be on the back burner for a bit.
+Professional sales had a way of luring me in, with its flashy hotels and luxury trips.
+So, I went on to sell patient cleansing products, search engine optimization (SEO) services and IBM/Lenovo computers for a longer time than I'd planned.

-Corporate B2B sales continued for something like 11 years.
+This corporate B2B sales endeavor continued for 11 years.
 Cold calls aside, it was a lot of fun.
-The lushest was the limos and Ritz Carltons that came along with medical sales.
+The lushest were the limos and Ritz-Carltons that came along with medical sales.
 The most fun had to be the Google-like SEO startup that encouraged scooter races and loud music, topping out at 300 employees before the feds shut the place down (I snuck in a visit to Google's HQ in Mountain View just prior).
-And, the most enlightening (enlightening for my soul, anyway) had to be the fortune 500 (Lenovo).
+And, the most enlightening (enlightening for my soul, anyway) had to be the Fortune 500 (Lenovo).

-Not long after this exploratory phase, which included two 1,000 mile relocations, I made my way into marketing.
-Finally, the career I'd set out for so many years ago, yet something didn't feel right here either.
+Not long after this exploratory phase, which included two 1,000-mile relocations, I made my way into marketing.
+Finally, the career I'd set out for so many years prior, yet something didn't feel right here either.
 So, I learned as much as I could and met some really great people while I pondered what I really wanted to be when I grew up.

-The real question was: How soon could I get out of high heels and all other business professional attire?
+The real question was, how soon can I get out of high heels and into some sweatpants?

-It was at my first agency (where jeans were allowed and encouraged) that I wrote my first blog.
+It was at my first agency (where jeans were allowed and encouraged, a step in the right direction) that I wrote my first blog (2012).
 I immediately knew what had been missing ALL THIS TIME.
-Writing sales proposals and PowerPoint presentations just weren't the same.
-Connecting with people via words and creativity, this was it.
-It was love at first blog and I knew there was no going back.
-I also now understood my love/hate relationship with research papers back in my college days.
+Writing sales proposals and PowerPoint presentations just wasn't the same.
+Connecting with people via words and creativity, wow, this was it.
+It was love at first blog and I knew there was no going back so I forged ahead to explore every kind of copywriting I could: social media marketing, SEO-friendly web copy, newspaper ads, radio scripts, brochures, year-end reports, email marketing and so on.

-Eventually, the stars aligned and I became a freelance copywriter overnight.
-It was seemingly easy, not to say I didn't work hard and wasn't deserving - I had and I was - but having patience and trusting life was key for me to take the leap.
-Had I attempted to go full-time freelance any sooner, I'm not sure it would have worked out.
+Eventually, the stars aligned and I became a freelance copywriter, seemingly overnight.
+It was an easy and aligned transition but having patience and trusting life was key for me to take the leap.
+Had I attempted to go full-time freelance any sooner, I'm not sure it would have worked.

-I'm ecstatic at and grateful for the opportunity I've been served.
-I never thought I'd ditch the Sunday blues, happily work seven days a week and find fulfillment from the very thing that pays the bills.
-It's still a "job" some days but one I can fully cherish thanks to the time I served up until now...and the freedom (and lack of a dress code) is priceless!
+I'm ecstatic and grateful for the opportunities I've had over the years, especially this one.
+I never thought I'd ditch the Sunday blues, happily work from home and find fulfillment from the very thing that pays the bills.
+It's still a "job" some days but one I can fully cherish thanks to my hard-earned perspective.
+The freedom and lack of a dress code are priceless, though I do clean up well when forced!

 #content #word #freebird